mbrahma19/NaiveTicket/README.md

 * The difference is prices is because they are different objects and their state's were set at different values

 ### Exercise 2.36
+* It would not print the numerical price.
+It would print out the word 'price'

+### Exercise 2.37
+* It would print out the string "# price cents."

+### Exercise 2.38
+* It would not be able to.
+They are using "Price" as a string and not as a variable to print the actual value

+### Exercise 2.39
+* It won't require the user to provide the input.
+Then it will also set the price to be 1000 cents automatically

+### Exercise 2.40
+* The method would not require any parameters and it would be considered a mutator method.
+	- public void empty(){ total = 0; balance = 0;}

+### Exercise 2.41
+* The method is a mutator method.
+	- public void setPrice(int x){ price = x;}

+### Exercise 2.42
+* The one with no parameter creates the object immediately.
+The one that requires a parameter needs user input

+### Exercise 2.43